How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 what makes round butts so attractive

-So, the next time you find yourself admiring a voluptuous woman, you can thank Mother Nature for it.
+Therefore, the next time you find yourself admiring a beautiful woman, you can thank Mathematics for it.
 You’re welcome!

-A square butt, playfully referred to as a flat butt, is a well-known glute shape in the fitness realm.
+A square butt, playfully referred to as a flat butt, is a well-known glute shape.
 But wait, there’s more!

-Let’s take a look at the four prevalent butt shapes and their distinct features:
+Let’s take a look at the four prevalent butt shapes and their common features:

-1. Square Butt (H-shape): These bums carry volume up top but taper towards the bottom, creating a muffin-top effect.
+1. Square Butt (H-shape): They carry volume up top but taper towards the bottom, creating a muffin-top effect.

-2. Round Butt (O-shape): Characterized by full hips and even fat distribution across the butt cheeks.
-Celebs like Kim Kardashian, JLo, and Nicki Minaj sport this style.
+2. Round Butt (O-shape): Full hips and even fat distribution across the butt cheeks.
+Celebrities like Kim Kardashian, JLo, and Nicki Minaj sport this style.

 3. Heart Butt (A-shaped): Ladies with a slender waistline and fat concentrated in the lower part of their derriere are said to have peach-shaped booty.

-4. Inverted Butt (V-shape): Boasts more fullness at the top but narrows towards the lower butt.
+4. Inverted Butt (V-shape): Fullness at the top but narrows towards the lower butt.

-It’s important to note that while many people use the terms round and heart-shaped butts interchangeably, they’re not identical.
-A round-shaped butt is more visually appealing from the side, while a pear-shaped butt appears more curvaceous from the back.
+While many people use the terms round and heart-shaped as the same, they’re not identical.
+A round-shaped is more visually appealing from the side, while a pear-shaped butt appears curvy from the back.

 Square Butt to a Bubble Butt

-If you’re looking to change your butt shape, you’ll need to alter the size and shape of your gluteal muscles.
-It’s no surprise that exercise is the best non-invasive method for achieving a bigger and rounder booty.
+There is no reason to explain that exercise is the best method for achieving a bigger and rounder booty.

 So, why isn’t everyone strutting around with a Kim K-esque booty?
 Laziness, a lack of knowledge, and willpower are often to blame.